An Insight Into Anorexia Nervosa

 As the disease progresses, the physical and the psychological side effects become interwoven, creating a demon difficult to defeat.
 The longer someone with anorexia goes untreated, the tighter the knot becomes between the physical and the psychological, trapped in a prison of distorted behaviors and thoughts.

 People with this disease experience psychological effects that take on an addictive quality—the more deeply entrenched in the eating disorder, the more vital it seems and feels to the person suffering from the illness.
 Starvation begins to affect the mind of the sufferer, impairing brain processes and functions.
 The person struggling with the disease can no longer envision a life without it.

 If you have anorexia, maintaining control over what you eat and how much you weigh is of the highest importance.
 You are consumed with the need to be perfect in every aspect of your life, but always feel like you come up short.

 Through controlling what you eat and how much you weigh, you are able to muster up some sense of control and order in what otherwise feels like a chaotic life.

-Nicole is thirteen years old, and while her friends are all gossiping about boys, she feels completely alone.
+- Nicole is 13 years old, and while her friends are all gossiping about boys, she feels completely alone.
 Her friends tell her that they worry about her weight, but she thinks that they're jealous.
 They all diet, so why can't she?